 And You Know What Rolls Down Hill?

-Yes, the truck driver will probably still be charged in similar situations to the accident I had.
+Yes, the truck driver will probably still be charged in similar situations to the accident I had experienced.

-However, my advice is to challenge those charges.
-It is not the fault of the trucker that the equipment that is built and mandated is over-sized and doesn’t maneuver well or safely on the existing roads.
+It is not the fault of the trucker that the equipment is over-sized and doesn’t maneuver well or safely on the existing roads.